khatri-kamal/Interactive-Web-Authoring-Improvement/README.md

 # Interactive-Web-Authoring-Improvement
-This is updated version of my Interactive-Web-Authoring Assignment using React and Tailwindcss This is the comparison between New and Old Website.
+This is updated version of my Interactive-Web-Authoring Assignment using React and Tailwindcss.

+This is the comparison between New and Old Website.

 New Image Map